mpranav38/Web-ETL-Pipeline/README.md

 ## 📄 License

-MIT — free to use, modify, and distribute.
+MIT © 2026 Pranav Murali — free to use, modify, and distribute.

 ---